‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 Biden, less than two weeks from taking the oath of office, told Pelosi he did not oppose impeaching Trump and would leave the decision to her, according to two people familiar with the conversation.
 But he also made clear he had no intention of letting the prior president’s conduct interfere with the early days of his own administration.

-That message shaped the response now on display a month later: A rapid-fire Senate proceeding that is on track to be the quickest presidential impeachment trial in American history — one that suits the political calculations of all the parties, but is highly unlikely to result in Trump’s conviction.
+That message shaped the response now on display a month later: A rapid-fire Senate proceeding is on track to be the quickest presidential impeachment trial in American history — one that suits the political calculations of all the parties, but is highly unlikely to result in Trump’s conviction.

 What stands to be lost, at least temporarily, is a full reckoning for what may have been the most dismal day for American democracy since the end of the Civil War — including an accounting of Trump’s actions inside the White House on Jan.
-6 as the mob rampaged through the Capitol, some threatening to kill top congressional leaders and Trump’s own vice president.
+6 as the mob rampaged through the Capitol, with some threatening to kill top congressional leaders and Trump’s own vice president.

-Initial interest by House impeachment managers in seeking live testimony for the trial quickly foundered, though they have yet to rule out the possibility entirely, according to people familiar with their deliberations, who like others quoted in this article spoke on the condition of anonymity to candidly describe private discussions.
+Initial interest by House impeachment managers in seeking live testimony for the trial quickly foundered, though they have yet to rule out the possibility entirely, according to people familiar with their deliberations, who like others in this report spoke on the condition of anonymity to candidly describe private discussions.
 Trump rejected a request to testify himself, and calling administration officials — or even nonpolitical White House staff — could spark messy legal battles that could add weeks to the trial.

 Many Democrats have concluded that calling witnesses to the violence itself — such as law enforcement officers who battled the mob at the Capitol — could extend the trial indefinitely with little hope changing the outcome, given that 44 of 50 Republican senators voted Tuesday to question the constitutionality of the trial.
 At least 17 would have to join the 50 Democratic senators to convict Trump and set a potential vote on barring him from future office.